algolia/places/docs/source/pricing.html.md

 ## Rate limits

-The Algolia Places API enforces some rate limits.
+The Algolia Places API enforces 30 queries per second. <a href="contact.html">Contact us</a> if you need more.

 If you're calling the API from your backend, the rate-limits computation is then based on the source IP.